ESI Definition - What is ESI?

 - Digital scans or other electronic recreations of physical documents

-As you can see, electronically stored information covers a lot of ground.
-With the help of eDiscovery technology, lawyers can streamline ESI collection processes, reduce the amount of time spent searching through records, support their legal case, and protect themselves against misconduct claims.
+As you can see, ESI covers a lot of ground.
+There are many benefits that come with the help of eDiscovery technology.
+Lawyers can streamline ESI collection processes, reduce the amount of time spent searching through records, help with efficient navigation, support their legal case, and protect themselves against misconduct claims.

 Rule 34 of the Federal Rules of Civil Procedure (FRCP)